import pandas as pd

 Importantly, the novelty of BlendSQL isn't from the ability to constrain language models according to some regular expression or context-free grammar.
 We can credit projects like guidance and outlines for that.
 Instead, the novelty of BlendSQL is its ability to infer these constraints according to the surrounding SQL syntax and closely align generation to the structure of the database.

-could contain any datatype, etc. We can use these to inform language-model functions, which we call 'ingredients', and denote in double curly brackets ({{
+SQL, as a grammar, has a lot of rules.
+Just take these SQLite syntax diagrams for example.
+These rules include things like, IN statement should be followed by a list of items, <, >, should contain numerics, but = could contain any datatype, etc. We can use these to inform language-model functions, which we call 'ingredients', and denote in double curly brackets ({{ and }}).

 A Note on Models¶